-Why fast food & sleep don’t mix
+This is no fake news: fast food & a good night’s sleep don’t mix

-How fast food affects your sleep
+How fast food affects the quality & quantity of your sleep

-- Obesity – A study published in “Obesity Surgery” in May 2012 examined the behaviors of 270 obese patients and compared them to the patients’ body mass index.
+- Obesity.
+A study published in Obesity Surgery examined the behaviors of 270 obese patients and compared them to the patients’ body mass index.
 The results indicated that fast food consumption had the largest impact on obesity levels.
-People who are obese generally suffer from other health complications such as heart disease, type-2 diabetes, and sleep apnea – all of which also affect sleep quality.
+People who are obese generally suffer from other health complications such as Heart Disease, Type-2 Diabetes and Sleep Apnea – all of which also affect sleep quality.

-- Depression – In a study published in Public Health Nutrition journal researchers found that eating commercial baked goods and fast food may be linked to depression.
+- Depression.
+In a study published in Public Health Nutrition Journal, researchers found that eating commercially baked goods and fast food may be linked to depression.
 People who eat fast food are 51% more likely to develop depression than those who eat little to no fast food.
-It was also found that the more fast food they consumed, the more likely study participants were to develop depression.
-Depression can affect your ability to fall asleep and stay asleep.
+It also found that the more fast food they consumed, the more likely they were to develop depression.
+And remember, depression can affect your ability to fall asleep and stay asleep.

 Sleep friendly fast food options

-- Whole grains – If the restaurant offers a whole grain bun option, ask for that.
+- Whole grains.
+If the restaurant offers a whole grain bun option, ask for that.
 Whole grains will keep you fuller, longer and help increase your serotonin levels, making it easier to sleep – definitely more bang for your buck!

-- Egg whites – When talking about breakfast on the go, choose an egg-white wrap with veggies over a cheesy bacon croissant.
+- Egg whites.
+When talking about breakfast on the go, choose an egg white wrap with veggies over a cheesy bacon croissant.
 Still yummy and a great way to start your day.